sequentech/step/docs/release-notes/next-release.md

 voting depending on the IP address of the country of registration or voting can be done from anywhere in the world.

-### New environment vars
+### Env vars changes

-There are multiple environment variables introduces in this PR:
+There are multiple environment variable changes introduces in this PR:
--
+- `KEYCLOAK_PUBLIC_URL`, which contains the base URL of keycloak and thus the one that needs to be blocked when using this feature.
+This is added to both `harvest` and `windmill` services.
+- `VOTING_PORTAL_URL` is also the base URL for the public Voting Portal and is also used to be blocked by country when using this feature.
+This variable was used before in `windmill` service, but now also added to the `harvest` service.

 ## ✨ Keycloak: Add system info using env vars in header